 Growing Success articulates the vision the Ministry has for the purpose and structure of assessment and evaluation techniques.
 There are seven fundamental principles that ensure best practices and procedures of assessment and evaluation by Torontoeschool teachers.
 Assessment and evaluations:

 - are fair, transparent, and equitable for all students;

-- support all students, including those with special education needs, those who are learning the language of instruction, and those who are First Nation, Metis, or Inuit;
+- support all students, including those with special education needs, those who are learning the language of instruction (English or French), and those who are First Nation, Metis, or Inuit;

 - are carefully planned to relate to the curriculum expectations and learning goals and, as much as possible, to the interests, learning styles and preferences, needs, and experiences of all students;

 - are communicated clearly to students and parents at the beginning of the school year or course and at other appropriate points throughout the school year or course;

 - are ongoing, varied in nature, and administered over a period of time to provide multiple opportunities for students to demonstrate the full range of their learning;

 - provide ongoing descriptive feedback that is clear, specific, meaningful, and timely to support improved learning and achievement